khaidarovs/slackbot/README.md

 - We plan to add a function that automatically calls the `in_five` function at set intervals, activated after bot becomes online.
 - Create a standard date-time system for the bot.
 - If time permits, reactions can bping attendees for each meeting.

+## Scheduling Adjustment
+- Due to how `in_five` was changed in implimentation, so that reminders are set to a future date instead of being actively updated, the command was rendered obsolete.

+### Examples to try:
+- `/meetup 5m3s` This will create a reminder in 5 minutes 3 seconds from the current time.
+- `/meetup 5m3s, Zoom` This will also create a reminder in the same time, but specify the location as Zoom.

 # ITER2 - Activity Warnings, Conversation Summary, and Mood Messages - Matt and Maya G
 ## Activity Warnings